wparad/droid/readme.md

 HTC DNA:

-1) Follow HTCDev to unlook phone
+* Follow HTCDev to unlook phone
-2) Root Phone
+* Root Phone
+* Enter fastboot
+* Replace recovery with TeamWin
-3) fastboot flash recovery twrp.img
+	* `fastboot flash recovery twrp.img`
+* Install new ROM
-4) fastboot flash boot boot.img (from zip archive of install)
+	* `fastboot flash boot boot.img` (from zip archive of install)
-5) apply update.zip
+* apply update.zip of the new ROM